bruvellu/tracking-tutorial/tracking-tutorial.md

 Why is this useful for manual tracking?

-- Adjust the view to center the spot in the second BigDataViewer window, press `Shift+Y`, and select a spot from the TrackScheme.
+- Adjust the view to center the spot in the second `BigDataViewer` window, press `Shift+Y`, and select a spot from the `TrackScheme`.

 ![](media/33-bdv-ortho.png)